aimeejulia/ecobasa/Website Texts.md

 The gift-economy experiment
 ---------------------------
-We charge no event fees but we decided not to pay in advance for the food and accommodations of those attending as it is a big effort for our team but rather to engage participants to assume co-responsibility for this gift.
+We charge no event fees but we decided not to pay in advance for the food and accommodation of those attending as it is a big effort for our team but rather to engage participants to assume co-responsibility for this gift.
 We would love to support any and all participants who want to take part actively in the convergences to be able to join without being blocked by money.

-If this is to be possible and sustainable we must be able to support those who are devoted and working for this project and to make solidarity funds to support participants who can not pay for basic food and acomodations.
+If this is to be possible and sustainable we must be able to support those who are devoted and working for this project and to make solidarity funds to support participants who can not pay for basic food and acomodation.
 We are friend-funding so please support our work and especially if you want to come: buy the only ticket you can buy for a CC – the Gift ticket!

 How do we converge?
 -------------------